How to unroot Android

 Unrooting Android: Universal Unroot

-The app is pretty straight forward and will simply guide you through the uprooting process for your Android smartphone and or tablet.
+Universal Unroot is now free to use, having previously costed roughly 78p to install, and it's worth using if you have issues with other methods of uprooting.
+The app is pretty straightforward and will simply guide you through the uprooting process for your Android smartphone and or tablet.